Have you been on a hunt for blogging jobs for moms?

 However, as a mom, you can contribute ideas and perhaps your own personal experience on how to save money on groceries, buying kids’ clothes, and budget-friendly activities for the whole family.

-They are extremely welcoming of contributors and pay between $30 to $150 per story if they decide to publish it on their blog.
+They also provide paid blogging jobs and are extremely welcoming of contributors.
+You can get paid between $30 to $150 per story if they decide to publish it on their blog.

 Check out their guidelines and tell them what you know, mama!